-Current print newspapers are shelved in alphabetical order in the Microforms & Newspapers Department on the second floor of Howard-Tilton.
+Current print newspapers are shelved in alphabetical order in the central lobby area on the sixth floor of Howard-Tilton.
 If assistance is needed, please ask at the sixth floor Service Desk.

 Tulane's beloved news source has changed names over the years.
-Read about campus happenings and issues in our historical collections on microfilm in Howard-Tilton, or page through the paper editions of that last two decades in the comfort of the Schiro Reading Room on the 2nd floor of Jones Hall.
+Read about campus happenings and events in our historical collections on microfilm at Howard-Tilton from 1894 to 2018 or page through the paper editions from 1996 to present in the comfort of the Schiro Reading Room on the 2nd floor of Jones Hall.